-Intermediate level welding, metal fabrication, and mixed media construction.
 Students work with combinations of materials, exploring their physical properties, cultural significance, and metaphoric potentials.
-Work might include installation, mobiles, and construction.
+Primary skills taught could be in wood or metal.
+Projects might include installation, mobiles, and construction.
 Emphasis on personal expression through form and content.
-Students will also study modern and contemporary sculpture.
-Prerequisites: ART 131, 132, and 133 and ART 140, 141, or 142; or permission.
-Offered in alternate years.
+May be repeated for degree credit for a maximum of 12 credits.
+Prerequisites: ART 131, 132, 133, 140 and 145.
+Offered every year.